 If replantation surgery fails, reconstruction surgery may be a good second option to consider.
 This procedure involves reconstructing a lost finger with a toe or the finger of the less dominant hand.

-also now an excellent option for amputees.
+Modern Prostheses are also now an excellent option for amputees.